gouthambs/karuth-source/content/articles/background-processes-queue-in-python.rst

 :date: 2014-01-07
 :tags: python, programming
-:summary: Here I discuss a very simple technique to use multiprocessing module as a task queue
+:description: Use multiprocessing module as a task queue, and over come GIL in python.

 When you have computationally intensive tasks in your website (or scripts), it is conventional to use a task queue such as Celery_.
 Using Celery requires